 An interesting feature originally observed in CCTMG is the unstable aspect caused by the logarithmic mode, which renders the theory sensible.
 It was suggested in \cite{Grumiller:2008qz} that the instability could be an artifact of perturbation theory.
 This argument was shown to be encoded in the Hopf algebraic structure of the log partition function \cite{Mvondo-She:2022jnf}, which as a composition of functions, can be endowed with the coproduct of a Fa\`a di Bruno Hopf algebra expected to appear in any perturbation theory.

 Generating functions that provide solutions to integrable hierarchies constitute a vast family which includes generating functions of Hurwitz numbers.
-The log partition function was shown to fall within that category, as a generating function of Hurwitz numbers too, by expressing the one-part Schur polynomial as
+The log partition function was shown to fall within that particular category of generating functions.
+Hurwitz numbers are an important class of combinatorial invariant which enumerate Riemann surfaces realized as branched covers of the Riemann sphere with specified branching structures.
+Let $h,g \in \mathbb{Z}$, $n \in \mathbb{N}$, $\lambda_1, \lambda_2, \ldots, \lambda_k$ partitions of $n$, and $f: X \mapsto Y$ be a holomorphic map of Riemann surfaces $X$ and $Y$ of genus $h$ and $g$, respectively.
+The Hurwitz number denoted

+enumerates maps of Riemann surfaces classified as inequivalent (not necessarily connected) $n$-sheeted branched covering maps of the Riemann sphere, having $k$ branch points, with ramification profiles $\left( \lambda_1, \lambda_2, \ldots, \lambda_k \right)$, multiplied by the inverse of the order of the automorphism group of $f$ formed under composition by the collection of automorphisms of $f$.
+Equivalently, it is also $1/n!$ times the number of ways the identity element in the symmetric group on $n$ elements can be factorized into a product of $k$ elements belonging to specified conjugacy classes whose cycle lengths are given by the parts of the partitions $\left\{ \lambda_i \right\}_{i=1}^k$.
+In our case, we consider the disconnected Hurwitz number with partition sequence $\left\{ \lambda_i \right\}_{i=1}^2$, where $\lambda_1=\lambda_2$, and in particular $X=Y= \mathbb{CP}^1$ for which $h=g=0$.
+The log partition function becomes a generating function of Hurwitz numbers by expressing the one-part Schur polynomial as